Personal safety and security

 - Keep the entrance door of the hall locked at all times.
 Do not open it for anyone you do not know or allow strangers to follow you into the block.

-- Try not to lose your key.
+- Try not to lose your key fob or key.
 If you do lose it, report the loss to Student Reception (Senate House) immediately.
-You will be charged for a replacement key upon proof of identity; refundable if you find it and return the replacement to Student Reception within seven days.
+You will need proof of identity to obtain a replacement.
 If you have a conventional key lock rather than a key fob, you may have to pay for a replacement lock unless a crime report number is provided.

 - Report any strangers in your block to Campus Security or a member of the Residential Life Team.
 The University does its best to discourage salesmen and flyer distributors to keep them off campus.